 - Oregon Certificate of Immunization Status (pages 1 & 2 must be completed, signed, & dated)

 - Dental Screening Certification Form

-Also REQUIRED when submitting Preschool registration: A photo copy of certified birth certificate (can be issued by the state or the hospital).Registration is done at the school.
-For placement availability, scheduling a school tour or specific preschool class questions, please contact the school office.
+Also REQUIRED when submitting Preschool registration: A photo copy of certified birth certificate (can be issued by the state or the hospital).To register, check on placement availability, schedule a school tour or specific preschool class questions, please contact the school office.